vlang/vpm/README.md

 Instantly publish your modules and install them.
 Use the API to interact and find out more information about available modules.
 Become a contributor and enhance V with your work. [vpm.vlang.io →][vpm]

+To run it locally, update `config.toml`.

+Set your Postgres host, port, user, password, and dbname.

+In order to use GitHub authentication, add GitHub client id and secret as well.

 <!-- Reference links -->
 [vpm]: https://vpm.vlang.io
 [GettingStarted]: https://vpm.vlang.io/docs/getting-started